pypa/hatch/docs/plugins/environment/reference.md

 Whenever an environment is used, the following logic is performed:

-::: hatch.cli.application.Application.prepare_environment
+::: hatch.project.core.Project.prepare_environment
     options:
       show_root_heading: false
       show_root_toc_entry: false

 ## Build environments

-All environment types should [offer support](#hatch.env.plugin.interface.EnvironmentInterface.build_environment) for a special sub-environment in which projects can be built.
-This environment is used in the following scenarios:
+All environment types should [offer support](#hatch.env.plugin.interface.EnvironmentInterface.fs_context) for synchronized storage between the local file system and the environment.
+This functionality is used in the following scenarios:

 - the [`build`](../../cli/reference.md#hatch-build) command
 - commands that read dependencies, like [`dep hash`](../../cli/reference.md#hatch-dep-hash), if any [project dependencies](../../config/metadata.md#dependencies) are [set dynamically](../../config/metadata.md#dynamic)